Editor’s note: This article was updated on September 18, 2019, with the dates of Santiago’s third-annual Breakfast Burrito Day.

 Save the Date

-What: The second annual Santiago’s Breakfast Burrito Day.
+What: The third annual Santiago’s Breakfast Burrito Day.
 Stop by any location for $1.25 burritos, priced as they were way back in 1991.

 Since opening the original Brighton location in 1991, founder and operator Carmen Morales has grown the Santiago’s queendom to include 28 Centennial State outposts that collectively craft more than 700,000 gallons of the fast-casual eatery’s signature green chile every year.
 Even more impressive: Santiago’s has raised more than a million dollars for local charities, a remarkable feat for a restaurant where checks average less than $8.
 We sat down with Morales and one of her three daughters, Rachel Wells—owner of Santiago’s Fort Lupton location—to learn more about their family’s journey to breakfast burrito supremacy.